-Avoid Writing Clichés: Good writing means learning to "Think Outside of the Box."
+Avoid Writing Clichés: Good Writers "Think Outside of the Box"

 Beyond how amusing that might be to think about, the greater point is to point it out about writing.
 Whether you are writing a novel, a short story, copy for a marketing piece, be it magazine, website or radio script, you should work very hard to remove clichés.